Robert King Wittman

-Robert King "Bob" Wittman (born 1955) is a highly decorated former Federal Bureau of Investigation special agent who was assigned to the Philadelphia Field Division from 1988 to 2008.
+Robert King Wittman (born 1955) is a highly decorated former Federal Bureau of Investigation special agent who was assigned to the Philadelphia Field Division from 1988 to 2008.
 Having trained in art, antiques, jewelry and gem identification, Wittman served as the FBI's "top investigator and coordinator in cases involving art theft and art fraud".
 During his 20 years with the FBI, Wittman helped recover more than $300 million worth of stolen art and cultural property, resulting in the prosecution and conviction of numerous individuals.

 In 2005, he was instrumental in the creation of the FBI's rapid deployment Art Crime Team (ACT).
 He was named the ACT's senior investigator and was responsible for instructing the newly formed team.
 He also was instrumental in the recovery of colonial North Carolina's copy of the original Bill of Rights in 2005, that had been stolen by a Union soldier in 1865.
 Wittman represented the United States around the world, conducting investigations and instructing international police and museums in recovery and security techniques.
 After 20 years with the FBI working against art theft, he worked as an art security consultant for the private sector.
 In 2010, Wittman published his memoir Priceless which recounts his career and activities while working for the FBI as an undercover agent.

 Early life and career

-Wittman was born in Tokyo, Japan, in 1955.
-Wittman's mother is Japanese and his father American; they met while his father was stationed with the US Air Force in Tokyo during the Korean War.
+Wittman was born in Tokyo, Japan, in 1955, to Yachiyo Akaishi, a Japanese national, and Robert A. Wittman, who met Akaishi while he was stationed with the US Air Force in Tokyo during the Korean War.
 He came to the United States in 1957 and lived in Baltimore, Maryland, where his mother and father owned and ran an antique store.
 It was in this antique store that Wittman learned the business of art.
 He graduated from Calvert Hall College High School in 1973.
 Following high school, he attended Towson University and received a Bachelor of Arts degree in political science in 1980.
 Wittman initially found employment with a Maryland agricultural magazine where he learned how to be an effective salesman, a skill to which he attributes his success later in undercover stings.
 He married Donna Goodhand Wittman in 1982 and has 3 children.
 He joined the Federal Bureau of Investigation in 1988 and was assigned to the Philadelphia Field Division where he went into the field of tracking down stolen art.
 His reputation within the FBI for solving art theft cases grew during the 1980s and 1990s.
 In 2005 Wittman was instrumental in the formation of the FBI's Art Crime Team, the first of its type.
 He worked closely with federal prosecutors Robert Goldman and David Locke Hall.